PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param int seconds: Number of seconds the rate has been exceeded
     :param string reason: The message to show next to the blocks
     :param int blockingTime: The number of seconds this block to expire
-    :param int action: The action to take when the dynamic block matches, see :ref:`here <DNSAction>`. (default to the one set with :func:`setDynBlocksAction`)
+    :param int action: The action to take when the dynamic block matches, see :ref:`DNSAction <DNSAction>`. (default to the one set with :func:`setDynBlocksAction`)
     :param int warningRate: If set to a non-zero value, the rate above which a warning message will be issued and a no-op block inserted

   .. method:: DynBlockRulesGroup:setRCodeRate(rcode, rate, seconds, reason, blockingTime [, action [, warningRate]])